 Tick Talk: Do All-Natural DIY Tick Repellents Really Work?

 We’ve all heard the claims – there are all-natural essential oils that keep ticks off of dogs.
 But have you ever seen them work?
-Kevin Roberts takes it upon himself – literally – to test the effectiveness of essential oil’s ability to keep ticks away.
+Kevin Roberts takes it upon himself – literally – to test the effectiveness of essential oil’s and other natural product’s abilities to keep ticks away.

 Nobody likes ticks.
 As a general rule, they are disgusting and awful.
 Tiny little creatures that cause big problems.
 The kind that ruins a day for everyone.
 It’s not just that they’re nasty bloodsuckers that makes them so despised- it’s the fact that they are carriers of many dangerous diseases.
 Of course, having that in mind, you’d think that most people want to avoid ticks.
 In general, you’d be right.
 But, I can tell you I’m not most people.
 In fact, I’ve recently gone out of my way to find ticks.
 I guess you could say that I took the whole “Know Your Enemy” thing a little too far.
 I welcomed these little jerks into my life.
 I took my time to find a good crop of ticks too.
 On every shed hunt, hike, scooter and run, I brought along a jar, and eagerly searched my legs, and the dogs for ticks.
 I collected over 600 ticks in various places from around my home.
 “But why, Kevin?
 Have you gone cray-cray?” you may ask.
 Don’t fear for my mental health.
 My tick stalking was done all in the name of science!
 I did it for you (and your dog).